pinkychow1010/digital-chinese-history-blog/_pages/about.md

 #### Please pay attention 💡:

-* 👷 indicates that the folder is currently under construction.
+* Some chapters are currently still under construction.

-* Copy the link to https://nbviewer.org/ for viewing if notebooks cannot be loaded.

 * This space is set up volunarily with limited time so please be understanding of the typo and writing mistakes not yet corrected.